Gustavo Esteva: Life and career

 In 1983 he met Ivan Illich. "[...]
 I was invited to a Seminar in Mexico City on the social construction of energy with Wolfgang Sachs.
 Ivan was there.
 I was mesmerized.
 That very night, I embarked on my Illich studium.
 A little later, I started to collaborate with him.
 Still later, slowly, we became friends."

-He was an advisor with the Zapatista Army for National Liberation in Chiapas for the negotiations with the government.
-He worked at the Centre for Intercultural Dialogues and Exchanges (CEDI) in the city of Oaxaca, publishes regularly in different journals, and works with Indian groups and NGOs.
+Esteva was an advisor with the Zapatista Army for National Liberation in Chiapas for the negotiations with the government.
+He worked at the Centre for Intercultural Dialogues and Exchanges (CEDI) in the city of Oaxaca, published regularly in different journals, and worked with Indian groups and NGOs.
+In 2019 he co-created the Global Tapestry of Alternatives process.

+Esteva died in Oaxaca on 17 March 2022 aged 85.